-St. Peter’s Church, Dixton sits in a quiet spot on the
+St. Peter’s Church, Dixton is nestled in a quiet spot on the

 11th Century but it is thought that people were

-worshipping there long before that.
+worshipping on this site long before that.
 It was originally

 dedicated to St. Tadioc, an early Celtic saint, and later to St. Mary Magdalene before it became St. Peter’s.